1. Download Dropbox and install it.

 Click this link. https://db.tt/XZMn54n

-It’s free and gives you 5GB of free storage, plenty of space for hundreds of Scrivener projects.
-And, you have the option of buying more space if you need it.
+It’s free and gives you 2GB of free storage, with syncing between 3 devices plenty of space for hundreds of Scrivener projects.
+And, you have the option of buying more space and unlimited devices if you need it.

 The installer will put a folder in your computer’s documents folder called “Dropbox.”
 Anything you put in this file will stay on your computer and be backed up to the cloud.
 If you install Dropbox on another computer, and use the same login information, it will keep the two folders on both machines synced.
 Anything you add or delete from one folder will also be added or deleted in the cloud and on the other computer.